namanjain92/NATO-Analytics/README.md

 # Example output for Poland:

 Poland stands as the Alliance's foremost contributor in terms of defence spending as a share of GDP, claiming the top position among all 32 member nations at an exceptional 3.79% in 2024.
 The remarkable 1.92 percentage point increase since 2014 reflects a sustained and deliberate commitment to national and collective defence, driven in large part by Poland's acute awareness of the evolving security landscape on NATO's eastern flank.
-By nearly doubling its relative investment over the past decade and exceeding the 2% guideline by a significant margin, Poland sends an unambiguous signal of resolve to allies and adversaries alike.
+By nearly doubling its relative investment over the past decade and exceeding the 2% guideline by a significant margin, Poland sends an unambiguous signal of resolve to allies.

 This demonstrates prompt engineering - the system prompt was carefully designed to produce a consistent tone that is professional, informed, and appreciative of member nations' collective security commitments.